Dew Things is a tool and native seed library for FREE public use. We will resume operations once the renovation of this trailer is complete.

 “Put in jail the animals who are poor.”
 A 3 hour street performance—symbolic of the 3 years a friend spent in jail.
 His family was too poor to post bail.

 Fire pits—made from recycled barrels—and firewood are delivered to street encampments during freezing temperatures.
+We dew things that municipalities dew not.

 The Field Sink is sourced to houseless communities as a simple and cheap form of preventative medicine for public health.
+We dew things that municipalities dew not.

 Shitty Flowers